BlackWomeninTech/READSHIFT/README.md

 # ReadShift

-A privacy-first reading assistant for ages 8-13+.
-ReadShift uses locally-run AI to help users understand difficult text from books, websites, or homework.
-All processing happens on your device, ensuring complete privacy.
+A dyslexia-friendly learning app for children ages 4-12.
+ReadShift uses AI-powered visual recognition and text-to-speech to help children learn new words and concepts in an engaging, accessible way.

 ## Features